 Autism spectrum disorders myths start out of a need for understanding

 The same holds true for someone with a disability.
 They are a unique human being.
-They happen to also be living with autism as well.
+They happen to also be living with autism spectrum disorder as well.

 Here are just a few of the myths that we come across.

 Many disabilities have no effect on intelligence.
 Several do.
 Regardless, the goal is personal success.